Categories

 Long story short, I now have accumulated $29,037.15 or 1.31 BTC, which is waiting for me to claim.

-A countdown timer is set warning me that my account will be deleted in 24 hours so I should hurry up and take action.
-(However, the timer resets back to 24 hours each time I refresh the page.)
+A countdown timer warns me that my account will be deleted in 24 hours, so I should hurry up and take action.
+(However, the timer resets to 24 hours each time I refresh the page.)

 To claim the money, they instruct me to: